Wangara people: History

-The Wangara, like the Soninke of which they are a part, are descendants from migrants out of the once-fertile Green Sahara.
-Increased desertification drove these proto-Soninke southwest where they established stone settlements possibly as far back as 4000 B.C.E. or even earlier at sites such as Dhar Tichitt, Dhar Walata, and Dhar Néma in modern-day Mauritania.
-Related Gangara populations persisted in the Tagant plateau until the 18th century and in the Assaba Massif until the 19th.
+The Wangara, are descendants from migrants out of the once-fertile Green Sahara.
+Increased desertification drove these proto-manden southwest where they established stone settlements possibly as far back as 4000 B.C.E. or even earlier at sites such as Dhar Tichitt, Dhar Walata, and Dhar Néma in modern-day Mauritania.
+Related Gangara populations persisted in the Tagant Plateau until the 18th century and in the Assaba Massif until the 19th.

 The first mention of the Wangara in the historical record lists them as a tribe under the Ghana Empire who traded in gold dust.
 Al-Bakri called them "specialist gold traders in the region of the Senegal and Niger rivers."
 Ibn Battuta described them in 1352 as traders from "west of the interior delta of the Niger."
 The geographer Muhammad al-Idrisi referred to the Wangara as being from "the land of gold, famous on account of the great quantities and good quality of that metal."

 By tradition all gold nuggets belonged to the king, but gold dust was extensively traded.
 It is unclear if the Wangara were Muslim at this stage, but they soon adopted the heterodox Khariji rite, which spread with them around West Africa.

 Located in the Lakes Region at the eastern end of the "country of Wanqara" was Tiraqqa or Tombouze, a predecessor of Timbuktu.
 It was one of the great commercial centers of the region—a meeting place of caravans from Ghana and Tadmakka in the 10th and 11th centuries—and a dependency of Ghana.
 Al-Idrisi describes it as "one of the towns of Wanqara"—large, well populated, and unwalled—and relates that it was "subject to the ruler of Ghana, in litigation."It remained an important mart until the 13th century, at which time Timbuktu replaced it.

-A Malian source, cited in the Tarikh al-Sudan, distinguishes the Wangara on a socio-professional level from their Malinke kinsmen by claiming the latter to be princes and warriors and the former "traders who carry gold dust from country to country as the courtiers of princes".
+A Malian source, cited in the Tarikh El Fattach, distinguishes the Wangara on a socio-professional level from their Malinke kinsmen by claiming the latter to be princes and warriors and the former "traders who carry gold dust from country to country as the courtiers of princes".
 Valentim Fernandes mentions the Wangara gold traders operating out of Jenne, controlling the gold trade between Jenne and the Bono State goldfields.

 Expansion

 The first Wangara commercial expansion came between the 9th-11th centuries into Takrur and the Futa Jallon.
-Between the 12th and 14th centuries, the Wangara extended their trade networks eastwards towards the Gao Empire & the Lake Chad basin and south to the Guinea Highlands and Volta River.
+Between the 12th and 14th centuries, the Wangara extended their trade networks eastwards towards the Gao Empire and the Lake Chad basin and south to the Guinea Highlands and Volta River.
 Their strategic movements were a response to increased commercial traffic along the trade routes - a consequence of Almoravid and Almohad political and social hegemonies and commercial activity in the Maghreb and Andalusia (9th–15th century) and, in part, an effort to consolidate Ghana's political interests in the southern Sahara.
-After many years of assimilating with local populations many Wangara communities identified more as a social class of their own than just ethnically Soninke.